HaukeBartsch/render_char_to_28x28/README.md

 ```
 jq -r '[.[][]] | (map(keys) | add | unique) as $cols | map(. as $row | $cols | map($row[.])) as $rows | $cols, $rows[] | @csv' boundingBoxes.json > boundingBoxes.csv
 ```

+## Output format

+In case that the png format is selected as the output format the program will assume that the user also wants the bounding box information in a separate folder annotations/ in the PASCAL VOC XML format.
+This format consists of a separate xml file for each image file with the information on the annotations placed on the image.